PFAI Young Player of the Year

 The Professional Footballers' Association of Ireland Players' Young Player of the Year (often called the PFAI Players' Young Player of the Year, the PFAI Young Player of the Year, or simply the Young Player of the Year) award is given to the footballer in the top-flight of Irish football, the League of Ireland, who is seen to have been the best player of the previous season and is under 23 years of age.

 The shortlist is compiled by the members of the Professional Footballers' Association of Ireland (the PFAI), and then the winner is voted for by the other players in the league.

 The award was first given in 1982, and was won by Bohemians player Jacko McDonagh.
-The most recent winner of the PFAI Young Player of the Year award was Danny Grant of Bohemians.
+The most recent winner of the PFAI Young Player of the Year award was Mason Melia of St Patrick's Athletic.

 UEFA Euro 2016 saw three former winners of the award making appearances at the finals tournament in France, with two of them (Wes Hoolahan of the Republic of Ireland and Niall McGinn of Northern Ireland) scoring goals for their countries.